deviousasti/stdio-rx/README.md

 ![stdio-demo](https://user-images.githubusercontent.com/2375486/76637326-89270600-6570-11ea-90fa-b1d2fd60798e.gif)

-- The process is started on subscription.
+- The process is started only on subscription.
-- If the process exits with an unexpected return code, it raises an `OnError` notification, and tears down the stream, but the `Retry` operator restarts the stream, creating a new process.
+- If the process exits with an unexpected return code, it raises an `OnError` notification, which tears down the stream - but the `Retry` operator restarts the stream, creating a new process.
-- `Console.WriteLine` is called with the process output
+- Since `Console.WriteLine` is a subscribe callback,  is called every time the process writes to output
 - As soon as the subscription is disposed, so is the process.

 ## Another example